RuslanLabza/Final-Project/README.md

 ## About the Project

-Thunder is a modern, responsive WordPress theme designed to provide a clean and easy-to-use interface for websites.
+Thunder theme is a modern, responsive website designed to provide a clean and easy-to-use interface for websites.
 It is built to help users showcase their portfolios, services, and blog posts effectively.

 ## Features